Gabbriette

-Gabriella Leigh Bechtel (born July 28, 1997), known professionally as Gabbriette, is an American model and musician.
-She first gained prominence as the lead vocalist and songwriter of the punk rock band Nasty Cherry before coming to wider recognition as a model.
-(Note: Attributed to multiple sources:) Known for her gothic aesthetic, Gabbriette has been referred to as an "it girl" by several media outlets, and is at the forefront of what has been dubbed the "Succubus Chic" trend.
+Gabriella Leigh Bechtel (born July 28, 1997), known mononymously as Gabbriette, is an American model and musician.
+She was known as the lead vocalist and songwriter of the punk rock band Nasty Cherry before gaining wider recognition as a model.
+(Note: Attributed to multiple sources:) Known for her gothic and indie sleaze aesthetic, Gabbriette has been called an "it girl" by several media outlets, and is at the forefront of what has been dubbed the "Succubus Chic" trend.

 Early life

 Gabriella Leigh Bechtel was born on July 28, 1997, in Orange County, California to a Mexican mother and a Swiss-German father.
 Growing up, she recalled: "The majority of students at my high school were beautiful, strictly white blonde girls, and my sister and I were 'Hispanic'.
 I was called some pretty awful things.
 But then I just learned to laugh at it."

-She credits her love for food and skills in the kitchen to her multicultural upbringing stating: "There were all these different cultures colliding in our house.
+She credits her love for food and culinary skills to her multicultural upbringing, saying: "There were all these different cultures colliding in our house.
 They were really experimental and would always have copies of Bon Appétit laid out.
 My mom would always be putting a twist on a recipe and my dad would be grilling something or making sauerkraut.
-Family meals were a big part of our life, we'd sit down together after school without our phones and talk about our day, and the cooking process was always a big part of that."
+Family meals were a big part of our life.
+We'd sit down together after school without our phones and talk about our day, and the cooking process was always a big part of that."